-Your body depends on water for survival.
-Did you know that water makes up more than half of your body weight?
-Every cell, tissue and organ in your body needs water to function correctly.
-For example, your body uses water to maintain its temperature, remove waste and lubricate joints.
-Water is essential for good health.
+Your body depends on water to survive.
+Every cell, tissue, and organ in your body needs water to work correctly.
+For example, your body uses water to maintain its temperature, remove waste, and lubricate joints.
+Water is needed for good health.

-Some people are at higher risk of dehydration, including those who get a lot of exercise, have certain medical conditions, are sick, or are not able to get enough fluids during the course of the day.
+People are at higher risk of dehydration if they exercise at a high intensity, have certain medical conditions, are sick, or are not able to get enough fluids during the day.
 Older adults are also at higher risk.
-As you age, your brain may be unable to sense dehydration and send the signals for thirst.
+As you get older, your brain may not be able to sense dehydration and send the signals for thirst.

 You may need to increase the amount of water you are drinking if you:

 Water is the best option for staying hydrated.
-There are other drinks and foods that can help provide the water you need, but some may add extra calories from sugar to your diet.
+Other drinks and foods can help you stay hydrated, but some may add extra calories from sugar to your diet.

-Drinks like fruit and vegetable juices, milk and herbal teas can contribute to the amount of water you should get each day.
-Even caffeinated drinks, such as coffee, tea and soda, count toward your daily water intake – up to a point.
-But it’s best to limit these since caffeine may cause some people to urinate more frequently, or feel anxious or jittery.
-A moderate amount of caffeine, 200 to 300 milligrams (about the amount in 2 to 4 8-ounce cups of coffee), is not harmful for most people.
+Drinks like fruit and vegetable juices, milk, and herbal teas can contribute to the amount of water you get each day.
+Even caffeinated drinks (for example, coffee, tea, and soda) can contribute to your daily water intake.
+A moderate amount of caffeine (200 to 300 milligrams) is not harmful for most people.
+This is about the amount in 2 to 4 8-ounce cups of coffee.
+However, it’s best to limit caffeinated drinks because caffeine may cause some people to urinate more frequently, or feel anxious or jittery.

-Water can also be found in fruits and vegetables, such as watermelon, tomatoes and lettuce, and in soup broths.
+Water can also be found in fruits and vegetables (for example, watermelon, tomatoes, and lettuce) and in soup broths.

 For most people, water is all that is needed to maintain good hydration.
-However, if you are planning on exercising at a high intensity for longer than an hour, a sports drink may be helpful because it contains carbohydrates that can prevent low blood sugar.
-A sports drink can also help replace electrolytes if you have a fever, have been vomiting or have had diarrhea.
+However, if you are planning on exercising at a high intensity for longer than an hour, a sports drink may be helpful.
+It contains carbohydrates and electrolytes that can increase your energy and help your body absorb water.

 Sports drinks are not the same as energy drinks.
-Energy drinks usually contain large amounts of caffeine and other stimulants (for example, guarana or taurine) that your body doesn't need.
-Most of these drinks are also high in sugar.
-Many experts recommend that kids and teens should not have energy drinks.
+Energy drinks usually contain large amounts of caffeine and other stimulants (for example, guarana, ginseng, or taurine) that your body doesn't need.
+Most of these drinks are also high in added sugar.
+Many experts recommend that children and teens should not have energy drinks.

 This content was developed with general underwriting support from The Coca-Cola Company.